davideicardi/live-plugin-manager/README.md

 - `npmRegistryConfig`: npm registry configuration see [npm-registry-client config](https://github.com/npm/npm-registry-client)
 - `ignoredDependencies`: array of string or RegExp with the list of dependencies to ignore, default to `@types/*`
 - `staticDependencies`: object with an optional list of static dependencies that can be used to force a dependencies to be ignored (not installed when a plugin depend on it) and loaded from this list
+- `githubAuthentication`: Github authentication configuration (optional).
+See `installFromGithub` or [Github api authentication](https://github.com/octokit/node-github#authentication) for more info.

 ### pluginManager.install(name: string, version?: string): Promise\<IPluginInfo\>